Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Observations Discussion

-Finally, it is known that the temperature due to the Unruh effect, corresponding to a uniformly accelerating observer, is very small for experimentally achievable acceleration scales.
-For instance, to detect a temperature of one degree Kelvin from the Unruh effect the necessary acceleration is $10^{21}~m/s^2$.
-Whereas, a similar temperature, but not physically the same as the Unruh one, can be observed with inertial atoms if they are in the light cone region with $a/c\sim 100$ GHz, which can be obtained from the scaling of the atomic energy levels, see \cite{Olson:2010jy}.
-This makes it an experimentally more plausible endeavour to look into the atomic transitions in the light cone region.
+It is speculated that with inertial atoms in the light cone region, an experimentally observable outcome can be obtained for $a/c\sim 100$ GHz, which can be obtained from the scaling of the atomic energy levels, see \cite{Olson:2010jy}.
+This makes it experimentally more plausible to look into the atomic transitions in the light cone region.
 Moreover, there are experimental set-ups that analogues a reflecting mirror \cite{Wilson:2011rsw, Lahteenmaki:2011cwo, Johansson:2009zz, Johansson:2010vqd,Barman:2023wkr}, which can be utilized along with analogue atomic systems \cite{Aspachs:2010hh, Rodriguez-Laguna:2016kri, Gooding:2020scc} to construct suitable experimental set-ups in this regard (see \cite{Barman:2024jpc} for a recent proposal).
 Therefore, we believe our current work is not only relevant to the fundamental understanding but also provides a significant scope for future experimental verification.
-We shall follow up on this in our forthcoming investigations.
-We would also like to mention that though it may become possible to construct a light cone region-like analogous experimental set-up, it is not clear how to make a set-up analogous to the interior of a black hole, let alone to keep an atom static inside it.
-In this regard, our investigation, with an atom inside a Schwarzschild black hole, will probably remain hypothetical.
-However, it has an immense theoretical relevance with the light cone region observations due to their certain similarities in atomic transition spectra.